 - Oct 23: Sean Carroll, "Something Deeply Hidden: Quantum Worlds and the Emergence of Spacetime." [more info]

-- Sep 3: Randall Munroe in conversation with Kate Darling, "How To: Absurd Scientific Advice for Common Real-World Problems.
-Please note: this talk will not be videotaped." [more info]
+- Sep 3: Randall Munroe in conversation with Kate Darling, "How To: Absurd Scientific Advice for Common Real-World Problems."
+Please note: this event was not recorded. [more info]

 - June 5: Graham Farmelo in conversation with Jacob Barandes, "The Universe Speaks in Numbers: How Modern Math Reveals Nature's Deepest Secrets." [more info]